 I and my family planing to visit Sabah, even we knew someone locally

-but strong advice was to avoid it...! about 5 years agoAnswered by Adam via WorldNomads.com
+but strong advice was to avoid it...! over 5 years agoAnswered by Adam via WorldNomads.com

 some good news!
 As of July 24th Australia's foreign office is NO LONGER warning against all travel to Eastern Sabah.
 Other foreign government's will most likely follow suit soon.